List of statues of Joseph Stalin

 This is a list of former and current known monuments dedicated to Joseph Stalin, many having been removed as a result of de-Stalinization.
 Some are now in Fallen Monument Park.
-Also, his name was removed from places, buildings, and the state anthem, and his mummified body was removed from the Lenin Mausoleum and buried elsewhere.
+Also, his name was removed from places, buildings, and the state anthem, and his mummified body was removed from the Lenin Mausoleum and buried in the Kremlin Wall Necropolis.